sissbruecker/vaadin-theme-assistant/README.md

 > ⚠️ This is not an official Vaadin product.
 No support will be provided by Vaadin employees.

+> ⚠️ This software is still in a prototype stage.
+There are lots of known issues with handling specific Vaadin components, as well as the extension setup itself.
+Please check the [issues](https://github.com/sissbruecker/vaadin-theme-assistant/issues) for a complete list.

+## Installation

+There is no release yet.
+Follow the Development instructions for installing a development build of the extension in your browser.

 ## Development

 1. Install dependencies: